-Abducted Edo reverend sisters regain freedom – The Punch
+Kidnapped Edo Rev Sisters, 3 other Catholics regain freedom – Vanguard

 |

+BENIN—THE six females, including three reverend sisters of the Eucharistic Heart of Jesus Convent, who were kidnapped by gunmen in Edo State in November 2017, has regained their freedom.
+One of the victims, Veronica Ajayi, was said to have been …

-Abducted Edo reverend sisters regain freedom
+Abducted Edo Rev. Sisters regain freedom after 53 days

 Do you have something awesome to share with the world?
 Click here to share